bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:04:59

-Yeah, I think One of the interesting things is that the credo is never to trust another node for what they tell you, because they might be lying.
+Yeah, I think one of the interesting things is that the credo is never to trust another node for what they tell you, because they might be lying.
 So on the one hand, you have to make it work locally and you have to have an emergent behavior across the whole set of participants that is not wasteful, but still gets everybody all the information they need.
 I can see the appeal.

 Speaker 2: 00:05:26

 How do you approach the different trade-offs?
-Because when we talked to, We've had Peter on the podcast talking about P2P.
+We've had Peter on the podcast talking about P2P.
 We've had a media on the podcast talking about P2P.
 It's seemed very nuanced.
 How do you think about those trade-offs and understanding when you pull this lever, something else pops up over there?